NCAS-CMS/cfa-conventions/source/cfa.md

 associated with a fragment dimension of size 1.
 The fragments must be arranged in the same relative multidimensional order as their positions in the aggregated data.

-An aggregated variable may be compressed by techniques such as compression by gathering, discrete sampling geometry ragged array representations, etc. In this case the aggregated dimensions are the dimensions of the compressed data.

 The definitions of the fragments and the instructions on how to aggregate them are provided by the **`aggregated_data`**